kale-Dev1/JS-Analog-Clock/README.md

-# ONline Analog clock that shows the current time.
+# Online Analog clock that shows the current time made with Javascript.